theotchlx/A-SABR/exercises/0-ion-tvgutil-parsing/README.md

 They both return a `Result` that can be **unwrapped** to the contact plan tuple.

-*Note: More attention was accorded to the A-SABR format (more on that later).
-Some limitations with the ION and TVGUtil formats might be lifted in the future, e.g., the current ION parser only supports one range per contact.*
+*Note: More attention was paid to the A-SABR format (more on that later).
+Some limitations with the ION and TVGUtil formats might be lifted in the future, e.g. the current ION parser only supports one range per contact.*

 ### Options and Results